 Today, Southern Inyo Hospital is a Critical Access Hospital, a sole community provider and a frontier hospital.
 It currently has four acute care beds and thirty-three skilled nursing beds for a total of thirty-seven licensed beds.
-There are currently fifty-two full time, seventeen part-time, and twenty-four per-Diem for a total of sixty-seven full time equivalents.
-The voters of the District recently passed a property tax measure which is allowing for the expansion of clinical and diagnostic services and further integration of health care into the community.

 The Southern Inyo Healthcare District encompasses a diverse and highly coveted tourist destination, including the bottom of Death Valley (Badwater, -282 feet) and the top of Mt.
 Whitney (14,497 feet).
 In addition, it comprises a large part of the source waters for the Los Angeles aqueduct, which supplies up to 75% of the water for this growing city, a major filming locations for movies, commercials, and other projects from around the globe, and a large part of the Inyo National Forest, Alabama Hills National Recreation Area, and Death Valley National Park.
 It is estimated that more than 40% of employment in the county is accounted for by transportation, communication, utilities, and various other government agencies.